Climate of the Arctic: Early European exploration

 Much of the historical exploration in the Arctic was motivated by the search for the Northwest and Northeast Passages.
-Sixteenth- and seventeenth-century expeditions were largely driven by traders in search of these shortcuts between the Atlantic and the Pacific.
+Expeditions in the 16th and 17th centuries were largely driven by traders in search of these shortcuts between the Atlantic and the Pacific.
 These forays into the Arctic did not venture far from the North American and Eurasian coasts, and were unsuccessful at finding a navigable route through either passage.

-National and commercial expeditions continued to expand the detail on maps of the Arctic through the eighteenth century, but largely neglected other scientific observations.
+National and commercial expeditions continued to expand the detail on maps of the Arctic through the 18th century, but largely neglected other scientific observations.
 Expeditions from the 1760s to the middle of the 19th century were also led astray by attempts to sail north because of the belief by many at the time that the ocean surrounding the North Pole was ice-free.
 These early explorations did provide a sense of the sea ice conditions in the Arctic and occasionally some other climate-related information.

 By the early 19th century some expeditions were making a point of collecting more detailed meteorological, oceanographic, and geomagnetic observations, but they remained sporadic.
 Beginning in the 1850s regular meteorological observations became more common in many countries, and the British navy implemented a system of detailed observation.
-As a result, expeditions from the second half of the nineteenth century began to provide a picture of the Arctic climate.
+As a result, expeditions from the second half of the 19th century began to provide a picture of the Arctic climate.